demisto/content/Integrations/GoogleCloudTranslate/README.md

 <p>
-Google Cloud Translate is an API-based translation service offered by Google Cloud.
+A Google API cloud based translation service.

 This integration was integrated and tested with version 2.0.0 of the Python Client of Google Cloud Translate API.
 </p>